Conversion Rate Optimization Pricing: How to Budget Your CRO Plan?

 Human capital is likely to be the highest cost as a proportion of your budget.
 Human capital costs include the cost of your existing staff spending time on, or any new team members hired, to meet your CRO objectives.
 It also includes fees for external consultants or agency teams, if you’re using them.

+On the other hand, you can also look at how much conversion rate optimization agencies charge.
 Hiring a digital marketing agency to run your CRO program can cost you in the range of $3k/month up to $9k/month.
-If you choose to get a freelance CRO practitioner on-board, you tend to pay them $10/hour to $400/hour, depending on the level of expertise.
+If you choose to get a freelance CRO practitioner on board, you tend to pay them $10/hour to $400/hour, depending on the level of expertise.
 The other alternative is hiring a specialized CRO firm – the top ones can cost you around $16k/month, but you can also find some of the smaller ones charging approx. $3k/month to $5k/month.

-Alongside staff costs, you’ll also need to consider the cost of any tools or equipment you need.
+Alongside staff costs, your conversion rate optimization pricing should also include the cost of any tools or equipment you might need.
 Tool costs will depend on the providers you use and the features you require.

 Harry from Twillory explains how decisions around acquiring a new tool are based on reviews in their company.